 Title XII: Miscellaneous

 One last title to catch the odds and ends!
 From livestock research programs and maple syrup promotion, to outreach for socially disadvantaged and limited resource farmers, this title covers a wide range of agricultural programs without a home in other titles.
+Title XII of the 2018 Farm Bill primarily focused on livestock programs, agriculture and food defense, historically underserved producers, limited-resource producers and other miscellaneous provisions.

 - Outreach Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers: To help rectify the long history of discrimination at the USDA, this program (commonly referred to as 2501) prioritizes support for Black, Latino, Native American and other minority farmers.
 Recent farm bills have also added veteran farmers and women farmers into this program.